bparanj/crystal/iac/experiments/postgreql-playbook.md

+## How to Install PostgreSQL on Ubuntu 22.04 with Ansible

+This will install PostgreSQL that is part of the Ubuntu package and is not the latest version on an Ubuntu 22.04 server using Ansible.

 Below is an Ansible playbook example that installs PostgreSQL on an Ubuntu 22.04 server.
 This playbook performs the following steps:

 1. **Updates the apt cache**: This is often required to ensure you have the latest listings of available packages.